 1. Dude, put a shirt on it!

-I don’t care if it’s a vacation, honeymoon or even it’s just too damn hot; there’s no excuse for inappropriate attire and bad etiquette, when you’re in a “conservative” country.
+I don’t care if it’s a vacation, honeymoon or even it’s just too damn hot; there’s no excuse for inappropriate attire and bad etiquette, when you’re in a “conservative” country, like India.

 Advice: Read up on the customs of the culture and show the locals of the place (and yourself) a little respect.
 For ladies, micro-skirts, stringy tank-tops, exposed boobies (even if they’ve got a tiny piece of fabric over them that you might call a bra) don’t fly, if the local women feel ashamed bearing their shoulders!
 Put a shirt or shawl on it.
 For guys, shirtless, man-boobies and you’re not even a mile near an ocean?
 Give me a break!

 Paparazzi have infamously bad reputations.
 They’re always getting in front of people’s faces and shooting off high-beam flashes, such that their mere presence is an imposition.
 There’s nothing wrong with being a sentimental click-happy tourist, but “flash”-happy paparazzi tempt a slap.

 I’ve witnessed solemn local ceremonies (i.e. monks receiving alms in Luang Prabang), where travelers took snaps, but didn’t check their flash bulbs at the door.
 The locals were in the middle of their worship and clearly disturbed by the jolting intrusion, but were helpless to do or say anything.

 Advice: There’s a time and place for flashes; solemn ceremonies and religious prayers aren’t it, unless your camera is invited.
 Learn how to turn off your camera flash (in many cases, the photos turn out much nicer and more natural).
 If you want a close-up; invest in a zoom lens or better yet, support local tourism and buy a postcard !